Using our advice

 The SPS Medication Safety across the System series of webinars are interactive sessions aimed at HCPs working in any sector with a role within or passion for medication safety.

-The recording of the full MSATS: Insulin safety webinar is available.
+The recording of the full MSATS: Insulin safety webinar is available in the 1 hour 32 minutes video below.
 Information presented during the webinar and associated videos was correct at time of recording.
 Current guidance should be followed.